Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Introduction

-Semantic communication is a developing field with many survey papers aiming to provide interpretations (e.g., \cite{calvanese_strinati_6g_2021, gunduz_beyond_2023}).
-It remains still unclear how the approaches proposed so far can be implemented in practice which motivates the main contribution of this article: \begin{itemize} \item We apply the Stochastic Policy Gradient (SPG) to design a semantic communication system, i.e., \sinfonirl, by RL.
-By this means, we do not require a known or differentiable channel model - a crucial step towards deployment in practice. \item Further, we motivate the application of the SPG for both classic and semantic communication from maximization of the mutual information between received, and target variables compared to \cite{aoudia_model-free_2019}. \item At the time of writing, the RL-based approach in \cite{lu_reinforcement_2022} was extended to handle non-differentiable channels.
-Our work distinguishes from \cite{lu_reinforcement_2022} in using a different system model akin to task-oriented communication and not deriving our approach from a RL view.
-Further, the authors observed that training does not converge within their time limit to comparable results as the baseline approach in their setup for text transmission.
-We confirm the problem of slow convergence hinting at solution approaches and demonstrate feasibility in our distributed scenario. \end{itemize} In the following, we revisit our theoretical framework from \cite{beck_semantic_2023} in Sec. \ref{sec:2}.
-For RL-based optimization, we introduce the SPG in Sec. \ref{sec:3}.
-Finally, in Sec. \ref{sec:4} and \ref{sec:conclusion}, we provide one numerical example for \sinfoni\ application from \cite{beck_semantic_2023} and summarize the main results, respectively.
+Semantic communication is a developing field: For a more in-depth survey, we refer the reader to, e.g.,~\cite{calvanese_strinati_6g_2021, gunduz_beyond_2023,beck_semantic_2023}.
+It remains still unclear how the approaches proposed so far can be implemented in practice which motivates the main contributions of this article: \begin{itemize} \item We apply the Stochastic Policy Gradient (SPG) to train a semantic communication system, i.e., \sinfonirl, by RL.
+By this means, we separate transmitter and receiver, and do not require a known or differentiable channel model -- a crucial step towards deployment in practice. \item Further, we derive the application of the SPG for both classic and semantic communication from maximization of the mutual information between target and received variables compared to~\cite{aoudia_model-free_2019}. \item In particular, we investigate a task-oriented system model and a distributed application scenario with multiple sources and transmitters.
+By this means, our work distinguishes from the RL-based approach in~\cite{lu_reinforcement_2022} that was extended to handle non-differentiable channels at the time of writing. \item Further, the authors of~\cite{lu_reinforcement_2022} observed that training does not converge within their time limit to comparable results as the baseline approach in their setup for text transmission.
+We confirm the problem of slow convergence hinting at solution approaches and demonstrate feasibility in our scenario. \end{itemize} In the following, we revisit our theoretical framework from~\cite{beck_semantic_2023} in Sec.~\ref{sec:2}.
+For RL-based optimization, we introduce the SPG in Sec.~\ref{sec:3}.
+Finally, in Sec.~\ref{sec:4} and~\ref{sec:conclusion}, we provide one numerical example for \sinfoni\ application from~\cite{beck_semantic_2023} and summarize the main results, respectively.